ndean06/Microsoft-30Day-SOC-Challenge/mini-projects/MP1-Suspicious-Email/walkthrough.md

 - Targeted users:
 	- jsmith
 	- bsmith
-- Sender address remained consistent: soc_test_acct@proton.me
+- Sender address remained consistent: soc_test_acct
 - Confirms the activity was not limited to a single user
 - Indicates phishing behavior consistent with a small-scale campaign